GERM 101

 German Language I

-Students will develop active and creative communication skills.
+Students develop active communication skills.
 Focus is on oral communication in a variety of everyday situations: narrating events in present tense, describing situations, expressing commands, making requests, giving advice, and expressing personal preferences in German.

 Note: This course is equivalent to CEFR level A1.